devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step2.md

 `fdisk -l`{{execute}}

-With this information in hand you will have an idea
+With this information in hand you will have an idea of what you are dealing with and